miraclewkf/captcha-MXNet/README.md

 This is the python version of captcha recognition implemented by MXNet.
-It is modified from [reference](https://github.com/xlvector/learning-dl/blob/master/mxnet/ocr/cnn_ocr.py), but the main difference is this version can recognize a captcha composed of number or lowercase letters or capital.
+It is modified from [reference](https://github.com/xlvector/learning-dl/blob/master/mxnet/ocr/cnn_ocr.py), **but the main difference is this version can recognize a captcha composed of number or lowercase letters or capital**.
 For example:

 ![](captcha_example.png)